Course - Special Subject: Modern English-Language Literature - ENG3317

 Course content

 This course allows students to specialise in an area of English-language literature after 1900.
-A course offered under this code may, for example, focus on the literature of an English-language nation in the modern (including post-colonial) period, on a particular genre or movement, or author, or on a special topic.
+A course taken under this code may, for example, focus on the literature of an English-language nation in the modern (including post-colonial) period, on a particular genre or movement, or author, or on a special topic.
 Older literature in modern form may also be taught.

 Learning outcome